xxmalcala/TIdeS/README.md

 Many projects simply use the "longest" complete ORF (using tools such as TransDecoder) prior to phylogenomic studies.
 This has many potential implications on the results, especially when identifying lineage-specific gene families (LSGFs) from transcriptomic data, given the partial nature of most RNA-seq approaches.

-**TIdeS** uses a Random Forest Classifiers to select the most "likely" open reading frame(s) from a transcript.
+**TIdeS** uses a Random Forest Classifier to select the most "likely" open reading frame(s) from a transcript.
 After aligning transcripts against a protein database, TIdeS accounts for the composition of alignable ORFs to infer **complete** putative ORFs (pORFs) from the transcriptome.

 In practice, this may also extend towards extraction of transcripts from a targeted taxon in a contaminated transcriptome...
 Development for this is TBD.